Food environment improvement

 1) Insufficient data exists to demonstrate any

 link between food poisoning levels and the socio-demographic or

-meeting standards identified through the Food Hygiene Rating Scheme
+standards, identified through the Food Hygiene Rating Scheme.

-demonstrates a continual need to promote good hygiene practices in
+This demonstrates a continual need to promote good hygiene

 3) Existing joint initiatives to promote

 healthy food choices and tackle poor nutritional preparation

 methodologies in food eateries are currently limited in scope and

 insensitive to health inequalities.

 1) To continue to implementation of the Food